prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Volumes allows configuration of additional volumes on the output StatefulSet definition.
+<p>volumes allows configuration of additional volumes on the output StatefulSet definition.
 Volumes specified will be appended to other volumes that are generated as a result of StorageSpec objects.</p>
 </td>